-Many new homeowners fantasize about transforming their yard in an afternoon.
+Many new homeowners fantasize about transforming their yards in the afternoon.
 Instead, the first landscaping tip for beginners is to figure out when you’ll have time (over a series of weeks) to work on building your yard out.
-Set aside a few weekend mornings or afternoons to larger projects, like mulching and planting, plus a few weekday evening sessions to smaller projects, like shopping for supplies or taking control of smaller sections of your yard.
+Set aside a few weekend mornings or afternoons for larger projects, like mulching and planting, plus a few weekday evening sessions for smaller projects, like shopping for supplies or taking control of smaller sections of your yard.

 And don’t forget that once the initial planting stops, your job isn’t over.
 You’ll need to dedicate a few hours a month (or more, depending on how extensive your landscaping ideas are) to weeding, re-planting, and taking general care of your yard.
 Otherwise, all your hard work and success will be replaced with weeds and disappointed spouses.